pachicodes/talks/2024/building-bridgs.md

 # Building Bridges: How Open Source Contributions Enhance Your Web Development Career

-This talk explores the symbiotic relationship between personal career development and contributions to open source projects.
-We'll look at the skills developers can hone, the visibility they can gain in the tech community, and the doors that can open through regular contributions to open source.
-Real-life success stories will showcase developers who have leveraged their open source work to secure promotions, job offers, and speaking opportunities.
-Additionally, tips will be provided on how to start contributing, how to choose projects that align with your career goals, and how to document your contributions for career growth.
+This talk explores the relationship between personal career development and contributions to open-source projects.
+We'll look at the skills developers can level up, the visibility they can gain in the tech community, and the doors that can open through regular contributions to open source.
+Attendees will leave with tipson how to start contributing, how to choose projects that align with your career goals, and how to document your contributions for career growth.